 With a burgeoning canon of songs that embrace and attempt to verbalise her experiences, Melbourne-based D’Arcy Spiller’s music isn’t just a means of communicating, but a way for the singer-songwriter to make sense of the universe as a whole.

-Having spent a fairly nomadic childhood moving between various suburbs and cities of Australia, interspersed with a period in New Zealand and a gear-shifting three years in the US, D’Arcy’s youth may have been filled with change but music and the arts had always proved a constant.
-Taking vocal lessons from the age of six, picking up a guitar a few years later, and beginning to write songs aged 12, she speaks of the lifelong compulsion as something she almost had no choice in; “I think from when I was little I knew this was what I was supposed to do,” she says.
-“It wasn’t even just wanting to do it, it just felt like that was what was going to happen.”
+Having spent a fairly nomadic childhood moving between various suburbs, cities of Australia, and a gear-shifting three years in the USA, D’Arcy’s youth may have been filled with change, but music and the arts had always proved a constant.
+Taking vocal lessons from the age of six, picking up a guitar a few years later, and beginning to write songs aged 12.

-“I really found that inner secret feelings came out of that time.
-Being by yourself for so long, you realise things about yourself and I felt like it was really important to put that out there and to be truthful about it,” she says.
-“It was basically about the shadow self and your darker, deeper desires and darker feelings - going to that place that you wouldn’t generally reach with all the distractions that go on in normal life.
-It was interesting to tap into that because I don’t think I would have done it if it wasn’t for lockdown.
-Now I’ve found that what I’m writing about is the want and need for more.
-It’s like everything came crashing in and I’m at this point where I’m on sensory overload.”
+“I really found that I had some inner secret feelings during lockdown.
+Being by yourself for so long, you realise things about yourself, and I felt like it was important to put that out there and normalise it,” she says.
+“It was basically about the shadow self, deeper desires and darker feelings - going to that place that you wouldn’t generally reach with all the distractions that go on in normal life.
+It was interesting to tap into and I probably wouldn’t have done it if it wasn’t for lockdown.”